eandrews737/PHP-Runtime-Benchmarker/README.md

 ### Installing

-This project is a ----- package.
+This project is a `composer` package.
 To install this library to your project run:

 ```
+composer require eandrews737/php-benchmarker
 ```

 ## Using the Project